coderaven/facebook-profile-top-words/README.md

 	3. Add "user_status" permission in pop-up (IMPORTANT)
 	4. Copy access_token from Graph Explorer and replace in the variable access_token in the ruby file"

+IMPORTANT: Access Tokens Expire in 2 Hours.
+Just hit the link and get a new one if it expires or if you are to use this in an application - make sure to authenticate properly.
+Though good luck making facebook approve the publishing of your app haha xD

 run by: ruby facebook_words_fetch.rb

 Settings you can change: